 If there is any doubt about whether your ankle is sprained or fractured, immediately seek medical attention.
 If you have a mild or moderate injury, consider these sprained ankle remedies:

-Every athlete and parent knows this age-old remedy for minor strains and sprains, and doctors recommend it because it works.
+Every athlete and parent knows this age-old remedy for minor strains and sprains, and doctors recommend it because it works.1

 - Rest: Stay off the injury for a few days, and get ample rest.

 - Ice: Apply cold to the ankle several times a day to help reduce pain and swelling.

 - Compression: Apply a static or elastic compression bandage to help limit swelling.

 - Elevation: Reduce the flow of blood and other fluids to the injury site by elevating the ankle above the heart.

 It might seem simple, but RICE therapy may be very helpful during your recovery.
 Try to start it as soon as possible after the ankle sprain occurs in order to help control the body’s natural inflammatory response.

 2. Cold Compression Therapy

 If you want to take RICE to the next level, consider renting a cold therapy system for home use.
 Cold and compression therapy uses the same concepts as RICE therapy but adds modern technology, and the ability to elevate the extremity, to the mix.
 Instead of holding an ice pack on your ankle, a cold and compression therapy system uses a body-conforming wrap with integrated chambers that allow cold water and pressurized air to flow through the wrap.
 The water is constantly circulating, so it maintains a consistent temperature throughout the therapy.
-The pressurized air creates a pumping effect that mimics the muscles natural “squeeze and release” contractions, to help reduce swelling.
+The pressurized air creates a pumping effect that mimics the muscles’ natural “squeeze and release” contractions to help reduce swelling.